claudiobraga/short-link-from-long-url-api/README.md

 mvn clean install

-Short Link Cláudio Braga Application
+How to Run the Short Link Cláudio Braga Application

 Start as a Spring Boot Application